Next (1990 film): Production

-The film was commissioned by Channel 4 as part of a 5-part series of Aardman animations called "Lip Synch": Creature Comforts (1989), Going Equipped (1990), Ident (1990), Next (1990) and War Story (1989).
+The film was commissioned by Channel 4 as part of a 5-part series of Aardman animations titled Lip Synch: Creature Comforts (1989), Going Equipped (1990), Ident (1990), Next (1990) and War Story (1989).

 Peter was voiced by Roger Rees and is reading one of Hall's books.
 The halo indicates that he represents Saint Peter, and that Shakespeare is auditioning to get into Heaven.
 The film references all of 37 Shakespeare plays.

 A clip of this short was shown in the 2003 documentary Animated Century.

 Critical reception

-On imdb, Next received a rating of 7.3/10 from 188 users.
+On IMDb, Next received a rating of 7.3/10 from 188 users.